Gcmedica Enterprise Ltd.

 What is a High-Flow Nasal Cannula?

 A high-flow nasal cannula is a device that delivers a continuous flow of heated and humidified oxygen to a patient's nose through a small, soft tube.
-It is designed to provide oxygen therapy to individuals who require respiratory support, but who do not need mechanical ventilation.
+It is designed to provide oxygen therapy to individuals who require respiratory support, but who do not need mechanical ventilation, thus complementing the use of the disposable endotracheal tube

 High-flow nasal cannulas are commonly used in hospitals, emergency rooms, and other medical settings.
 They are used to treat a variety of respiratory conditions, including chronic obstructive pulmonary disease (COPD), pneumonia, and acute respiratory distress syndrome (ARDS).